Growers

 Verification Process

 Everything begins with our growers who provide farm-level information on six key sustainability metrics.
-By collecting this data, the Trust Protocol is providing our growers with self-assessment and benchmarking capabilities to identify areas of improvement in their operations.
+By doing this, you can identify areas of improvement in your operations and provide you with self-assessment and benchmarking capabilities.

 For verification processes, all grower members will be automatically placed into a producer group based on their growing region.